heliosproj/HeliOS/README.md

   /* Call xSystemInit() to initialize memory and call initialization functions
-   * through the port layer.
-The xSystemInit() syscall must be made prior to
+   * in the port layer.
+The xSystemInit() syscall must be made prior to making
-   * making any other syscall.
-The ERROR() and OK() C macros are a concise
+   * any other syscall.
+The ERROR() and OK() C macros are a concise method for
-   * method for checking the return value of the xSystemInit() syscall.
-A
+   * checking the return value of the xSystemInit() syscall.
+A consistent return
-   * consistent return type (xReturn) was introduced in kernel 0.4.0.
-If the
+   * type (xReturn) was introduced in kernel 0.4.0.
+If the syscall fails,
-   * syscall fails, xSystemHalt() will be called to halt the system.*/ if(ERROR(xSystemInit())) {
+   * xSystemHalt() will be called to halt the system.*/ if(ERROR(xSystemInit())) {
     xSystemHalt();
   }